 Colorado has offered universal newborn screening for sickle cell disease since 1978.
 There are approximately 10-15 infants in Colorado and Wyoming each year identified with a hemoglobinopathy, most often sickle cell disease.

 Annually an additional 1,100 infants in Colorado and Wyoming are found to carry a hemoglobin trait, including sickle cell trait.
-Providers are notified by letter once the presence of a hemoglobin trait is confirmed by the UCH Laboratory.
-Educational materials regarding their particular trait are mailed to the infant's family and counseling is offered should they have questions or concerns.
+Providers are notified by letter once the presence of a hemoglobin trait is confirmed by the CDPHE Laboratory.
+Educational materials regarding their particular trait are provided to the infant's family through their primary care provider and counseling is offered should they have questions or concerns.